Apply for Financial Aid

 How is summer Federal Pell Grant eligibility determined?

-In order to be considered for this grant, you must be enrolled at least half-time, 4 units for Graduate students and 6 units for Undergraduate students.
-In addition to enrollment, students must meet the following award criteria:
+To be considered for this grant, you must be enrolled in at least 1 unit.
+In addition, students must meet the following award criteria:

 How is Summer Enrollment Grant eligibility determined?